 The shared room rate will be based on properties where the tenant has the exclusive use of only one bedroom and the tenancy states that the tenant must share the use of one or more of the following:

 - Room suitable for living in

-- If they receive the severe disability premium they would receive the one bedroom rate
+- If you receive the severe disability premium, you would receive the one bedroom rate

-- If they are a care leaver under 22 they would receive the one bedroom rate
+- If you are a care leaver under 22 you would receive the one bedroom rate

-- If they are 25 to 34 and have been in homeless hostel accommodation for three months or more and have received a support package to rehabilitate them back into the community, they would receive the one bedroom rate but only if they are living in a one bedroom self contained property
+- If you are 25 to 34 and have been in homeless hostel accommodation for three months or more and have received a support package to rehabilitate you back into the community, you would receive the one bedroom rate but only if you are living in a one bedroom self-contained property

-- If they are an ex-offender aged 25 to 34 and are subject to a MAPPA multi-agency management provision, they would only receive the one bedroom rate if they are living in a one bedroom self-contained property
+- If you are an ex-offender aged 25 to 34 and are subject to multi agency public protection arrangements (MAPPA), you would only receive the one bedroom rate if you are living in a one bedroom self-contained property

 If you are a joint tenant you will qualify for a rate of local housing allowance based on your family unit, inclusive of any non-dependants or boarders.
 However, a single claimant, irrespective of age, sharing facilities will only qualify for the shared accommodation rate of local housing allowance.
 These rates will be used to calculate how much benefit you are entitled to.

 Tenants who have regular overnight care provided by someone who normally lives elsewhere may be entitled to an extra room in the housing benefit calculation.
-They would need to be living in a property that has an extra room.
+The tenant would need to be living in a property that has an extra room.